TheTuTran/racket-python-transpiler/README.md

 ## Usage

 You have to have python and Lark installed onto your computer.
-To use the program, simply run the `racket-python-translator.py` script and enter Racket code at the prompt.
+To use the program, simply run the `racket-python-transpiler.py` script and enter Racket code at the prompt.
 The program will then display the parsed Racket code and the equivalent Python code.

-There are also sample racket files with some basic racket commands
+There are also sample racket files with some basic racket commands that can be ranned after running the python script.
+Simply type FILES, and a list of sample racket files will be printed.
+Type the name of one of the files including .rkt, and the script will attempt to run each line on the sample program.

 ## Racket Syntax